 By Adam Johnson

 I always hate reading "Best of" lists because, inherently, someone or something gets left out.
-I don't think it is possible to have all encompassing knowledge on a given subject - especially food - as I have not experienced every possible sandwich in Saint Paul.
+I don't think it is possible to have all-encompassing knowledge on a given subject—especially food—as I have not experienced every possible sandwich in Saint Paul.

-So first off, my disclaimer, I have not tasted every sandwich in Saint Paul and there's a good chance there is another one or two out there that should be on this list.
+So first off, my disclaimer, I have not tasted every sandwich in Saint Paul and there's a good chance there are one or two out there that should be on this list.
 However, having lived in the Capital City for most of my life and having worked at Visit Saint Paul for over nine years, I have established a pretty solid body of work when it comes to dining in Saint Paul establishments.

 So without further ado, I give you my "Five Best Sandwiches in Saint Paul" (in no particular order):

 Philly Cheese Steak | Goody's Hot City Pizza & Subs | $8.49*